A Combination Of Legal Experience In Providing Legal Services And Expertise To Clients

-Divorce: How Family Businesses Are Valued And Divided
+Divorce: How Ohio Family Businesses Are Valued And Divided

 Property division decisions become especially heated when marital assets include a family-owned business or significant business interests.
 Both sides want the division to be done with great care to maximize the value of the business.

-At Sowald Sowald Anderson Hawley & Johnson, we are experienced in valuing and dividing every kind of business entity – professional partnerships, retail businesses, internet businesses and sole proprietorships.
+At Sowald Sowald Anderson Hawley & Johnson, we are experienced in valuing and dividing all types of businesses – professional partnerships, retail businesses, internet businesses and sole proprietorships.

 If the business existed before the couple married or if it was purchased with nonmarital resources, then it may not be subject to division.